6BM 2018 - 2019

 Each week I will update the website with information about what is currently being covered.
 I will also upload any homework or spellings given out that week.
 If you have any questions or queries feel free to see me at the end of the school day or contact me through the school office.
 Admin will then forward on any messages or arrange meetings at a mutually convenient time.

-PE- This will take place on a Monday afternoon, the children will need both indoor and outdoor kits.
-This half term we will be focusing on skills in Netball and Outdoor Adventure Activities.
+PE- This will take place on a Tuesday afternoon, the children will need indoor and outdoor kit.
+This half term we will be focusing on skills in Dance and Athletics.

 PPA Cover - This year Mrs Mclauglin and Mrs Edwards will be covering me on a Friday afternoon.
-They will be delivering Art and Computing to the children during this term.
+They will be delivering French, Music and Computing to the children during this term.

 Support Staff- This year we are very lucky to have Mrs Badger and Mrs Cartlidge working within our class!